zhengxyz123/goldenui/doc/programming_guide/00_getting_started.rst

 Find More examples
 ------------------

-In addition to the small example above, we have provided many more examples for learning.
+In addition to the simple example above, we have provided many more examples for learning.

 You can clone the repository using Git and run examples: